nnamon/tisc-2021-1865-text-adventure/README.md

 **Description**

 ```
-Text adventures are fading ghosts of a long time past but this one looks suspiciously brand new.
+Text adventures are fading ghosts of a faraway past but this one looks suspiciously brand new... and
+it has the signs of PALINDROME all over it.

-We want to learn more about the White Rabbit but when we connect to the game, we just keep getting
+Our analysts believe that we need to learn more about the White Rabbit but when we connect to the
+game, we just keep getting lost!

-lost!
-Can you help us take a look at the secrets in the Rabbit's burrow?
+Can you help us access the secrets left in the Rabbit's burrow?

 The game is hosted at <CHANGE ME>:31337.

 No kernel exploits are required for this challenge.
 ```

 **Hint 1**